bikininjas/bikininjas.github.io/nextjs-blog/posts/hello-world.md

 title: 'Hello World'
 date: '2025-03-29'
 excerpt: 'This is my first blog post using Markdown'
-author: 'Bike Ninjas'
+author: 'BikiNinjas'
+category: 'Getting Started'
 ---

-# Hello World

 This is my first blog post using **Markdown**.